IvanSanchez/homeassistant-freeds/README.md

 ![Screenshot of FreeDS zeroconf detection in Home Assistant](./screenshot-zeroconf.webp)

-If your FreeDS is **not** automatically detected , then click on "add new integration" at the bottom, and search for "FreeDS.
+If your FreeDS is **not** automatically detected , then click on "add new integration" at the bottom, and search for "FreeDS".

 Confirm the IP address (or hostname) of your FreeDS device, as well as the HTTP port (always `80`, unless you know what "NAT" and "port forwarding" means).
 Confirm username/password if needed (the firmware defaults to "admin"/"admin").

 This has been tested with FreeDS firmware version 1.0.7rev2 and 1.1.0-beta16.

-Home Assistant should display a new *Device* with seven *Switches* (for PWM management and relay toggling, and backlight), and a couple dozen *Sensors*, such as:
+Home Assistant should display a new *Device* with seven *Switches* (for PWM management, relay toggling, and backlight), and a couple dozen *Sensors*, such as:

 ![Screenshot of FreeDS sensors in Home Assistant](./screenshot-entities.webp)

+This integration creates one entry for every *possible* value that FreeDS *might* report.
+Depending on the working mode of your FreeDS there might be a lot of "unavailable" values.
+This is normal.
+If this bothers you, then keep in mind that it's possible to disable those in settings → devices & services → entities.

 ## Bugs?
 Comments?